-This course is aimed at professionals currently working in, or aspiring to work in, a physical education or school sports setting.
-It will give you opportunities to develop expertise and knowledge that will enhance your teaching practice.
+This course presents opportunities for professionals currently working in, or aspiring to work in, a physical education or school sports setting to develop expertise and knowledge to enhance their teaching practice.

-You will be supported by staff who are experienced teachers and active researchers in fields such as the creation of effective learning environments, health literacy, physical literacy and teaching models.
-You will also benefit from expert guest lecturers, and will gain an interdisciplinary understanding of physical education and school sport, by working alongside students studying other subjects, such as coaching, sports therapy and strength and conditioning.
+You will be supported by experienced teachers and active researchers in fields such as the creation of effective learning environments, health literacy, physical literacy and teaching models.
+You will also benefit from expert guest lecturers, and will gain an interdisciplinary understanding of physical education and school sport, by working alongside students studying subjects such as coaching, sports therapy and strength and conditioning.

-Study takes place in workshops, where students are encouraged to share ideas, solutions and experiences.
+- Study takes place in workshops, where students are encouraged to share ideas and experiences

-Assessments include written assignments, research projects, presentations and reflective writing.
-All are designed to allow students to relate theory to their own practice and the context in which they teach.
-Students will be encouraged to engage in research within their own context in order to promote higher levels of evidence-based practice.
+- Assessments, including written assignments, research projects, presentations and reflective writing, allow students to relate theory to their own practice.
+Students will be encouraged to engage in research within their own teaching context

-- At least a 2.2 honours degree in a physical education-related subject
+- At least a 2.2 honours degree in a physical education course or relevant subject

 - Applicants may be invited for interview